pflanze/xmlhub-indexer/README.md

 ## Help

-You can get formatted documentation for the libraries this program uses except for the standard library (which is at [standard library docs](https://doc.rust-lang.org/std/) instead) via running `cargo doc --open` (which should open your web browser, alternatively find the generated html files in `target/doc/`).
+You can get formatted documentation for the programs and their dependencies except for the standard library (which is at [standard library docs](https://doc.rust-lang.org/std/) instead) via running `cargo doc --bin xmlhub-build-index --open` (or `cargo doc --bins --open` which will build all program's docs but may open the browser on the wrong one).
+These should open your web browser, alternatively find the generated html files in `target/doc/`.

 You can also use the IDE functionality to see a function's docs, or follow from a function call to the function's source code.